Zorneding: Parks

 There are many hiking and cycling paths in the Ebersberg Forest.

 Transport

 The constituent community of Zorneding lies on Bundesstraße 304.
 On 7 June 2005, the sod was turned to begin construction on a community bypass running south of town.
 The 4.2 km-long roadway opened to traffic on 3 July 2007.
 After the opening, traffic through the community was greatly reduced from a former 20,000 vehicles a day to roughly 2,000 now.

 The railway station in Zorneding lies on the Munich–Rosenheim line, but is not a stop for regional trains.
 Zorneding is connected to Munich by Munich S-Bahn’s lines S4 and S6 and to the district capital of Ebersberg by the S4 line.
-There is also a bus connection to Glonn by way of Oberpframmern.
+There was formerly also a bus connection to Glonn by way of Oberpframmern and this is still the route for the weekend on-call taxi service.
+The bus service was redirected to Höhenkirchen-Siegertsbrunn from December 2023.

 Educational institutions

 The community is home to the Grundschule Zorneding with its two buildings in Zorneding and Pöring.

 This school recently celebrated its 350th birthday.